partheseas/oui/Readme.md

 ```

 ### Installation
-Just download a compiled CSS file from the dist directory, or download the .sass
+Just download the files from the dist directory and use them directly, or
-source, customize it, and build it yourself.
+download the source, customize it, and build it yourself.